aselshall/eds/L/L1/Installing_python.md

-# Install python, jupyterlab and create a jupyterlab shortcut for Windows
+# Installing python and jupyterlab and creating a jupyterlab shortcut for Windows

 In this course we will use python with [jupyterlab](https://jupyter.org/), which is an open-source interactive development environment that facilitates data science and scientific computing in python through a web-based interface.